osmoscraft/osmosnote/packages/server/public/devlog.md

 - Display Title AND Tag in seach result, with overflow handling e.g. This is the name of a note that...
 Tag1, Tag2, Tag3...
 - Consider support shortcut to insert current time (northstar?)
+- Use History Service to track every keypress and use debouncer to improve performance
+- Consider consolidating change tracking service with history service (caret state is an outlier)

 ## TextEngine V2